 Another perfect place for a ‘postcard picture’ of Amsterdam is the relatively narrow Reguliersgracht.
 Just like Brouwersgracht, this is a canal that connects the main canals.
 From north to south it intersects with Herengracht, Keizersgracht, Prinsengracht and Lijnbaansgracht.
 Unlike most Amsterdam canals Reguliersgracht follows a straight line.
 This allows for a unique perspective of seven similar bridges in a row.

-On our favorite three and four hour canal tours you will get to see Reguliersgracht.
+Almost all canal tours include the beautiful Reguliersgracht.
 From Herengracht you will get a nice view on it.
 It seems impossible to pass along Reguliersgracht without taking a short break for a picture.
 The boat in front of you will definitely remind you of that.